Last Updated on September 27, 2022

 The Carl Sandburg Home Park Store is operated by America’s National Parks, which works with the National Parks Service.
 You can typically visit the store from 9:00 am to 5:00 pm every day, except for major holidays such as Thanksgiving, Christmas, and New Year’s Day.

-You’ll normally find the store on the ground floor of the Carl Sandburg Home, but since 2020, it has been serving as an outside pop-up.
+You’ll find the store on the ground floor of the Carl Sandburg Home.

 Special Events (for Groups and Indviduals)